 The child’s parent or legal guardian should report his or her birth as soon as possible at the nearest U.S. embassy or consulate so that a Consular Report of Birth Abroad can be issued as an official record of the child’s claim to U.S. citizenship.

 Prepare the Application

 Apply for the Consular Report of Birth Abroad through the nearest U.S. embassy or consulate in the country where your child was born.
 Procedures for each embassy can vary.
 So check the embassy’s webpage for more specific instructions.

 Once the consular officer approves the application, the Consular Report of Birth Abroad (Form FS-240) can be issued.
 The child’s parents may choose to apply for a U.S. passport for the child at the same time that they apply for a CRBA.

-The U.S. embassy or consulate will provide one original copy of an eligible child’s Consular Report of Birth Abroad of a U.S. citizen.
+The U.S. embassy or consulate will provide one original copy of an eligible child’s Consular Report of Birth Abroad.
 But you may replace, amend or request multiple copies of a CRBA at any time.